-Income (ECO3) is related to the availability of employment, especially for informal workers

-(ECO1), business conditions (ECO2, ECO5), and other economic factors.
+Income (ECO3) is related to the availability of employment, especially for informal worker (ECO1), business conditions (ECO2, ECO5), and other economic factors.
 Provision of employment opportunities is needed by all parties so that the community has a better income to meet the family's living needs.
-Thus, as conditions improve in the economic dimension, it can have a positive effect on reducing the problem of poverty (SOC3) and to encourage the participation of farmers (SOC1) in achieving prosperity through community forest activities.
-Improving economic conditions (ECO) have a positive effect on ecology (EGY), especially the behaviour of farmers in using land more productively both as cultivated land (EGY2) and for their landuse efficiency (EGY3) in a direction that can get economic values.
-Economic conditions [ECO] positively affect farmers' efforts to increase the added-value of timber through postharvest timber processing (ACT3) and study of standard logging techniques (ACT4) and are supported by encouragement to gain access to timber market information (ACT2).
+Thus, as conditions improve in the Economic dimension, it can have a positive effect on reducing the problem of poverty (SOC3) and to encourage the participation of farmers (SOC1) in achieving prosperity through community forest activities Improving economic conditions (ECO) have a positive effect on Ecology (EGY), especially the behaviour of farmers in using land more productively both for cultivated land (EGY2) and the land-use efficiency (EGY3) in a direction that can get economic values.
+Economic condition